reagro/carob-data/source/contribute/guidelines.rst

 	<li>Store dates as text after first creating dates (<code>as.character(as.Date(x))</code>) so that they are in a standard format.
 You can also store years (e.g., “2023” or year-months such as “2023-06” if that is all the available information.</li></br>

 	<li>All experimental treatment variables need to be included.
 These variables should also be specified at the dataset level under “treatment_vars”</li>

+	<li>It is very important that locations are correctly georeferenced.
+You can use Google Maps and other on-line tools for that.
+Location names are often common, so make sure that you consider all the information you have (location names, admin subdivision) and check geographic outliers.
+In R, you can inspect the longitude/latitude locations with
+	<code>terra::plet(terra::vect(d))</code></li>.

 	</ul>